sastofficial/sastofficial.github.io/pages/albums.md

 177. underscores - Wallsocket (Director's cut) - June 28th 2024
 178. juno - last year alive - July 2nd 2024
 179. Charli XCX - brat and it’s the same but there’s three more songs so it’s not - July 2nd 2024
+180. Kendrick Lamar - To Pimp a Butterfly - July 2nd 2024

 I have also lisented to Breakcorist00 - Liminal Room but Discogs deleted it from their database so idk when i listened to it.
 I have also listened to Daft Punk - Discovery by watching Interstella 5555.